 The measure is an estimate as it is calculated using the total number of students in each school year, rather than tracking individual students over time.
 Care should be taken when interpreting this measure as factors such as students changing schools, moving overseas, or repeating a school year cannot be accounted for.

-apprentice: Person who enters into a legal contract (training agreement or contract of training) with an employer, to serve a period of training to attain tradesperson status in a recognised trade.
+apprentices and trainees: People who enter into a legal contract (training agreement or contract of training) with an employer, to serve a period of training to attain tradesperson status in a recognised trade.

 Australian Standard Geographical Classification (ASGC): Common framework defined by the Australian Bureau of Statistics for collecting and disseminating geographically classified statistics.
 The ASGC was implemented in 1984 with the final release in 2011.
 It has been replaced by the Australian Statistical Geography Standard.